Prichard Elementary receives mini-grant to resurface track

 “We aim to help local people make a big difference with a little bit of seed money,” she said.

-The 21 projects will be located in every corner of the state, including new farmers markets in Logan and Brooke counties, a disc golf course in Sissonville, school gardening programs in Cabell and Hampshire counties, and kayaking programs in Putnam and Pleasants counties.
+The 21 projects will be located in every corner of the state, from new farmers markets in Logan and Brooke counties, a disc golf course in Sissonville, school gardening programs in Cabell and Hampshire counties, and kayaking programs in Putnam and Pleasants County.
 A total of 51 teams submitted funding applications.

-In Cabell, three Barboursville classrooms plan to use their grant to grow hydroponic greens and integrate them in math and science curriculum, both in person and virtually.
+In Cabell, three Barboursville classrooms plan to use their grant to grow hydroponic greens and integrate them in math and science curriculum, both in person and virtual.

-Since 2014, Try This has awarded more than $750,000 in healthy-community mini-grants to more than 300 teams in all but five of the Mountain State’s 55 counties.
+Since 2014, Try This has awarded more than $750,000 — more than three-quarters of a million dollars — in healthy-community mini-grants to more than 300 teams in all but five of the Mountain State’s 55 counties.